zhangyuang/node-ffi-rs/README.md

 ### Array

-Use `arrayConstructor` to specify array type with legal length which is important.
+When use `array` as `retType` should use `arrayConstructor` to specify array type with legal length which is important.

 If the length is incorrect, program maybe exit abnormally